ALGCDG/SimMIPS/README.md

 ## What has changed since the coursework?

-The original assessment was very possitive, and only reported 4 minor errors.
+Our professor's assessment was very possitive, and only reported 4 minor errors.

 - BGEZAL - our simulator linked conditionally.
-- LB - Confused Error Code
+- LB - Confused Error Code, returning invalid instruction instead of invalid memory access when reading NULL address
-- LBU - Confused Error Code
+- LBU - Confused Error Code,  returning invalid instruction instead of invalid memory access when reading NULL address
 - LH - Don't know yet

 ## What next?